VCHS-R-D/Ronin-SC-Gimbal-Controller/README.md

 2. Upload arduino_controller.ino (in arduino_controller) to an Arduino
 3. Run keyboard.py on a pi
+- remember to get the SoftwareSerial package as it is relied on for receiving key inputs from the raspberry pi
 # ROS Quick Start

 1. Flash RPI OS with roboquest software system (only available to VCHS)